21 Apr 2023

-UT history professor, MacArthur Fellow, and USA Today Woman of the Year, Monica Martinez; UT Social Work professor and director of the Institute on Domestic Violence & Sexual Assault, Noël Busch-Armendariz; and Mayela Castañon, CEO of Community Health Development in Uvalde, will discuss their current, on-the-ground work to mitigate social and health inequalities while also advancing community resilience in Uvalde.
+UT history professor, MacArthur Fellow, and USA Today Woman of the Year, Monica Martinez; UT Social Work professor and director of the Institute on Domestic Violence & Sexual Assault, Noël Busch-Armendariz and Chief Operations Officer for Community Health Development, Inc. in Uvalde, Amber Arthur will discuss their current, on-the-ground work to mitigate social and health inequalities while also advancing community resilience in Uvalde.

 Health Equity and the Future of Philanthropy